department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/implementation-plan.md

 Benefits hub pages/forms/tools will be roll-out hub by hub in the following rough approach:

+1. Top-level hub and landing pages
-- Health care (Health care and disability in family member hub)
+2. Health care (Health care and disability in family member hub)
-- Education
+4. Education
-- Disability
+5. Disability
-- Pension
+6. Pension
-- Life insurance
+7. Life insurance
-- Careers
+8. Careers
-- Housing
+9. Housing
-- Burials
+10. Burials

 - Establish the overall structure needed in the new family member hub and build out appropriate landing pages and links
   - Is it possible to publish this structure with links pointing at the existing placement of all content?
+Yes.
   - Do we only publish the structure supporting a single hub as we work on it or can we launch the full structure?
+Answered above.
+We're going to build out the hub and top level landing pages and then built out by hub.
 - Build out new content and modified Veteran content as needed to support and gain stakeholder approval as needed
 - Complete any design and development work needed to support moving forms/tools to their new location
 - Move any existing content pages